joyelkhan/CAMSCAN-PRO-/README.md

 ## 🤝 Contributing

 Contributions are welcome!
-Please follow these steps:
+Please follow these guidelines:

 1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/amazing-feature`)
+2. Create a feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your changes (`git commit -m 'Add amazing feature'`)
+3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
+4. Push to the branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

-## 🛡️ Security

-If you discover a security vulnerability, please disclose it responsibly by contacting the maintainers directly rather than opening a public issue.
+### Development Guidelines
+- Follow PEP 8 style guide
+- Add docstrings to all functions
+- Test with multiple camera brands
+- Update documentation as needed
+- Respect rate limiting in tests

 ## 📞 Support